OIM3600/resources/hw/nutrition-more.md

 ## Getting Started

 1. On GitHub Desktop, make sure your current repository is `OIM3600`.
 Then click `Repository` -> `Open in Visual Studio Code` to open the folder in your **VS Code**.
-2. In VS Code, create a new folder `nutrition-more`.
-Then, under `nutrition-more` folder, create a new file, `nutrition.py`.
+2. Inside `hw` folder, create a new folder `nutrition-more`.
+Within the `nutrition-more` folder, create a new file, `nutrition.py`.

 ## Nutrition Facts

 The U.S. Food & Drug Adminstration (FDA) offers [downloadable/printable posters](https://www.fda.gov/food/food-labeling-nutrition/nutrition-information-raw-fruits-vegetables-and-fish) that “show nutrition information for the 20 most frequently consumed raw fruits … in the United States.
 Retail stores are welcome to download the posters, print, display and/or distribute them to consumers in close proximity to the relevant foods in the stores.”

 You can find the number of calories in one portion of each fruit, per the [FDA’s poster for fruits](https://cs50.harvard.edu/python/2022/psets/2/nutrition/Nutrition-Information-for-Raw-Fruits---small-PDF-Poster.pdf), which is also [available as text](https://www.fda.gov/food/food-labeling-nutrition/raw-fruits-poster-text-version-accessible-version).
 Actually [this version](../code/data/nutrition_list.txt) might be easier to parse/use.

 ## Total Calories